 Inpatient treatment involves taking care of a patient in a hospital or a facility, this is usually highly beneficial when the patient has an unstable mood, or if the patient is regularly processing thoughts concerning committing suicide.

-Dual diagnosis treatment has its focus on the treatment of both substance addiction use and bipolar symptoms.
+Dual diagnosis treatment has its focus on the treatment of both self medicating and bipolar symptoms.
 It is necessary to always seek medical support in order to solve the symptoms which are often associated with withdrawing from alcohol or drugs use.